-Talent management is complex and continuously changing .
-Different management models can be needed depending on various economic changes or different outlooks from the workforce (i.e. the Gig Economy).
+Talent acquisition and management is complex and continuously changing .
+Different acquisition and management models can be needed depending on various economic changes or shifting outlooks of workforces (i.e. the Gig Economy).

 It is necessary to have diverse recruiting channels and numerous ways of managing your workforce that are readily accessible and ﬂexible, are necessary to achieve a competitive edge in total workforce planning.
 In order to fully optimize your talent supply chain, you need to practice total talent management -blending programs like MSP and RPO into a cohesive and fully integrated program.

 How Can Blending These Programs Be Successful?

-The simple answer is: there is no one, right path.
-You have to identify what your total talent needs are and prioritize them.
-Is it imperative to get control over your contingent labor or external workforce?
-Or is it a priority to possibly augment it for some permanent hiring?
-You must prioritize what your needs are as the first two steps of this holistic implementation.
+The simple answer is: there is no one, right path to success.
+You have to identify what your total talent needs are and prioritize each one.
+Is it imperative to gain control over your contingent labor or your external workforce?
+Or is it a priority to augment it for some permanent hiring?
+You must prioritize what your organization's unique needs are as the first step of this holistic implementation.

 MSP To RPO Integration

 If you decide to outsource your contingent labor program to a Managed Services Provider (MSP), you can gain significant visibility into your contingent workforce, IC's, and SOW engagements.
-This will allow you to realize that this visibility would also be excellent for your talent acquisition team and for overall workforce planning.
-You can work to expand your visibility of an already existing program with a team of experienced talent aquisition professionals This will help you meet all your total talent needs and evolve to achieve one unified program.
+This will lead you to realize that this visibility would also be excellent for your talent acquisition team and for overall workforce planning.
+You can work to expand your visibility of an already existing program you have with a team of experienced talent acquisition professionals.
+This will help you fulfill all your total talent needs and evolve to achieve one unified program.

 RPO To MSP Integration